robertonscjr/tiny-blockchain/README.md

-# Tiny-Blockchain
+# A Tiny Blockchain

 As the name of the repo says, a tiny blockchain.
+This project is aimed to be a help for those wanting to learn the basics of this technology.

 Implementations of a simple blockchain in different languages.
 In these implementations, there will be an application of a blockchain in a real problem: the transfer of money between two people (a transaction happening in our blockchain).
 More sophisticated concepts such as consensus algorithm and interoperability between nodes can be implemented in future.